MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-guest-clusters.md

    - In **Load Balancing**, select the **Enable Floating IP** Checkbox.
    ![Screenshot of floating IP.](media/sdn-guest-clustering/enable-floating.png)

    - In **Health Monitor**, add the probe that would be used on the guest cluster VMs.
-Here, you must add the same port which was configured while clustering the hosts in the previous step.
+Here, you must add the same port that was configured while clustering the hosts in the previous step.
    ![Screenshot of health monitor.](media/sdn-guest-clustering/health-monitors.png)

 3. Using PowerShell, create a VIP using the VIP template.